Superbestron/Orbital_2021_FriendZone/README.md

 </p>

 ## Maps
-To be filled
 The Maps screen can be accessed via tapping on the “Maps” tab.
+Upon clicking the tab, the user would have to authorise tha application to use their location.
+If access is granted, a google-maps widget would be rendered and the user's location shown.
+The user would be able to see events near them as indicated by markers on the map.
+When the markers are clicked, a detailed view of the event is shown where the user can confirm their attendnace.

 ## Create Event
 The Create Event screen can be accessed via tapping on the “Create Event” tab.
 You can create a new event by simply filling up the details of the event with its **Name**, **Date**, **Time**, **Description**, **Telegram Link** (optional), **Pax**, **Faculty**, and **Icon**.
 The default date, time, pax and icon are listed below respectively if you do not decide to change it.